rus8/sofar-obj-det/README.md

 * The received image is converted in numpy array

-Since we want to use images in conjunction with OpenCV, CvBridge is a ROS library that provides an interface between ROS
+Since we want to use images in conjunction with OpenCV, CvBridge is a ROS library that provides an interface between ROS To test if opencv supports input camera use the script `test-video-resource.py` (no need of ROS).

 ___